comp426-2022-spring/a99-mirfak/docs/instructions.md

 INSTRUCTIONS
 ----------------------------------------------------------------------

-After cloning this directory, run "npm install" in the terminal to install the necessary dependencies.
+After cloning this directory, run "npm install" inside the directory to install the necessary dependencies.
+After everything is installed, run "node server.js" to display the mirfak COVID-19 dashboard.

 DEPENDENCY LIST